People

 Harvard University | Ca' Foscari University

-Founder and Director
+Founder & Director

 Anna Irene Baka is a Greek jurist and legal scholar, currently a Marie Curie Global Fellow at Harvard University and Ca' Foscari University of Venice.
 Her research focuses on comparative law, legal history, and international conflicts, with a particular interest in Eastern philosophies and the Chinese perspective on international law.